 As a result of the boom of motorised bus operation in the early 20th century, the bus network grew dramatically.
 The Underground Electric Railways of London Co.
 Ltd (UERL), founded in 1902, had taken over parts of London's railway, five tube companies, and all electric tram companies and also took control of the LGOC, the main bus operator.

-The disruption to transport operations as a result of the First World War (1914-18), allowed small independent companies to challenge the LGOC's dominance.
+The disruption to transport operations caused by World War I (1914-18) allowed small independent companies to challenge the LGOC's dominance.
 The competition for passengers was fierce and resulted in recklessness on the road compelling the government to create a single authority responsible for London's public transport.

 In 1933 the London Passenger Transport Board (LPTB) was formed.
 With the exception of a few railway companies, the LPTB took over underground, railway, tram and bus operations within London.
 This made it possible to effectively plan and coordinate London's public transport development.
 London Transport (LT) soon became known as the new authority which controlled public transport across London.